games647/ChangeSkin/README.md

 ## Commands

-* /setskin [uuid] - Sets your skin to be equal to the player with the selected uuid
+* /setskin <uuid > - Sets your skin to be equal to the player with the selected uuid
+* /setskin < playerName>
-* /setskin [playerName]
+* /setskin < onlinePlayer > < newSkinUUID/newSkinPlayerName >

 ## Permissions

+* changeskin.command.setskin.* - All the commands below
+* changeskin.command.setskin - Set your own skin
-* changeskin.command.setskin - Permission to use the setskin command
+* changeskin.command.setskin.other - Set the skin of other players

+Skin specific permission.
+Activate it in the config

+* changeskin.skin.*
+* changeskin.skin.playerName
+* changeskin.skin.uuid